csula/cs3220-spring-2018/notes/homeworks/homework1.md

             unlockValue: 10
         }
     ],
-    stories: []
+    stories: [
+        {
+            name: 'Grandma shows up',
+            description: 'Grandma baking cookies',
+            triggeredAt: 10,
+            state: 'hidden'
         }
+    ]
+}
 ```

-From this state (which is stored under the `store.js`), you need to
+From this initial state (which is stored under the `src/store.js`), you need to
-implement the game loop that will tick once every second (see `game.js` for
+implement the game loop that will tick once every second (see `src/game.js` for
-how it is executed once every second.
+how it is executed).
 When the loop get called, you need to
-read the game state object to determine how much of the resouces to
+read the game state object from `store.state` to determine how much of the
-generator (through `generator.generate` function.
+resources to generate through `generator.generate` function.

 With the generator generating the value on the background, the counter we implemented back in lab1.md should also display up to date number.

+> Assuming all implementation follows the technical specs, this should be done
+> out of box by using the central store with proper subscribe method

 ### Story Component